festino-mc-plugins/LinkRestorer/README.md

 Dynamic configuration is provided using the **/links** command.
 You can disable some features if you don't need them.
 You can also disable features using the corresponding permissions.

+[BETA] Using ProtocolLib, the plugin is compatible with other message-modifying plugins.
+If `modify-packets: true`, it will intercept messages and resend them with new click and hover events.